Lockdown party allegations facing UK PM Johnson

 Jan.
 12 - PM says he attended lockdown gathering

-"When I went into that garden just after 6 o'clock on 20 May 2020, to thank groups of staff before going back into my office 25 minutes later to continue working, I believed implicitly that this was a work event," he said.
-His press secretary says he did not see the Reynolds email.
+"When I went into that garden... to thank groups of staff before going back into my office 25 minutes later to continue working, I believed implicitly that this was a work event," he said.
+His press secretary says he did not see Reynolds' email.

-The Times newspaper cites Conservative lawmakers saying Johnson later told them in the House of Commons tea room that he did not believe he had personally done anything wrong and said "we're taking hits for something we don't deserve".
+The Times newspaper cites Conservative lawmakers saying Johnson later told them he did not believe he had personally done anything wrong and said "we're taking hits for something we don't deserve".

 Register now for FREE unlimited access to Reuters.com